 If you have a dangerous negative inner narrative, it could be holding you back from making the progress in recovery that you are seeking.

-I got sober at age 20, nearly four and a half years ago.
+I got sober at age 20, nearly 4.5 years ago.
 For the most part, the people in my life were supportive of that decision, especially those close to me.

 The past few months in particular have been difficult.
 I had someone write something unkind about me on social media, and have also been dealing with negative comments on my blog from a certain user.
 While I wish this wasn’t the case in sobriety, it is.
 Because it is, it’s necessary to build ways to move past the negativity and continue to share and enjoy your recovery with those who view it as a positive.

 Here’s just a few tips I’ve found helpful.

 This is much easier said than done, but it’s true.
 When people take the time out of their day to criticize someone who is trying to better themselves and their lifestyle, when it in no way affects them personally, they likely have something of their own going on.
 It would be simple enough for them to unfriend or unfollow you, or simply to not visit your blog.
 For whatever reason, whether it be their own addiction or simply a bad day, they feel the need to lash out.
 Just try to remember that that speaks to their character, not yours.
 How you react speaks to your character, and that reaction is completely in your control.

 It’s much easier to move past something negative when it no longer exists.
 If possible, delete the negative comment; don’t react.
 The person who posted it is likely looking for an impulsive reaction.
 Don’t give them the satisfaction.
 If you must address the situation, take a few hours (or even days) to formulate your response, and respond in a calm and logical manner.
 Obviously, this tip doesn’t work if someone says something to you in person, since that is impossible to delete.
 Still, you can control your reaction.
 Tell them it’s not the time or place, or that you have no interest in having this type of conversation.
 Then, simply walk away and let it be.